Shark finning: Australia

 Live shark finning, the practice of cutting the fins from live sharks and dumping the body, is illegal in all jurisdictions in Australia.
 Australia still participates in the shark fin trade.
 'Fins Naturally Attached' (FNA) is the policy employed to reduce and regulate live shark finning in Australia fisheries.
 But not all states in Australia have adopted this policy.
 In Queensland and Western Australia, there is no 'fins naturally attached' policy, meaning that illegal live finning and dumping of sharks could still be occurring.
 Recently, the NT (Northern Territory) Government implemented reforms to its shark fishery that impose stricter regulation by enforcing a 'Fins Naturally Attached' policy, in line with international and national best practise.
 FNA means that sharks must be brought back to land with the fins attached to the shark body, which has been shown to greatly reduce illegal targeting, dumping of unwanted sharks at sea, and prevent live shark finning.

 Shark finning is not allowed in any tuna or billfish longline fishery, or in any Commonwealth fishery taking sharks.
 Fins must be landed attached, and additional regulations apply in some states or territories.
 In New South Wales, sharks taken, or any relevant portion of a shark taken, may not be on board any vessel at any time (including after landing) without fins naturally attached.

 Imported products

 In Australia, the export and import of wildlife and wildlife products is regulated under Part 13A of the federal Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act), which is administered by the Department of Sustainability, Environment, Water, Population and Communities.
-Regulation applies equally to individuals, commercial organisations and not-for-profit organisations.
+Regulation applies equally to individuals, commercial organizations and not-for-profit organizations.
 CITES Appendix II shark specimens cannot be legally imported into Australia for personal or commercial purposes unless: